omer-gulsoy/Web-SchoolAutomation/README.md

 - Teacher Module: Teacher module allows teachers in the institution to view their own course schedules, It has the function of displaying the information of students and parents registered in the institution system.

--Parent Module: In the parent module, the teachers in the institution are displayed, the parent's student information is displayed.It is planned to be displayed so that the student can view the course schedule.
+- Parent Module: In the parent module, the teachers in the institution are displayed, the parent's student information is displayed.It is planned to be displayed so that the student can view the course schedule.

--Student Module: In the student module, you can view the course schedule of the class of the student in the institution.It has the functions of viewing and obtaining information about the instructors in the institution.
+- Student Module: In the student module, you can view the course schedule of the class of the student in the institution.It has the functions of viewing and obtaining information about the instructors in the institution.

 - Users can view their own profile information in administrator, teacher, student and parent modules